 Course Title MSc Applications of Psychology

 Awarding Bodies University of Suffolk

-Level of Award FHEQ Level 7
+Level of Award 1 FHEQ Level 7

 Professional, Statutory and Regulatory Bodies Recognition None

-Credit Structure 180 Credits at Level 7
+Credit Structure 2 180 Credits at Level 7

 Mode of Attendance Full-time and part-time

-Standard Length of Course 1 year full-time
+Standard Length of Course 3 1 year full-time, 2 years part-time

-Intended Award MSc Applications of Psychology
+Intended Award MSc Applications of Psychology (180 credits)

-Named Exit Awards PgD Applications of Psychology
+Named Exit Awards PgC Applications of Psychology (60 credits) PgD Applications of Psychology (120 credits)

-Entry Requirements 2:2 or equivalent undergraduate bachelor's honours degree in Psychology and have Graduate Basis for Chartered Membership (GBC) from the British Psychological Society (BPS) if required for their future career aspirations.
-Satisfactory DBS check
+Entry Requirements 4 2:2 or equivalent undergraduate bachelor's honours degree in Psychology and have Graduate Basis for Chartered Membership (GBC) from the British Psychological Society (BPS) if required for their future career aspirations.

 Delivering Institution University of Suffolk

 This definitive record sets out the essential features and characteristics of the MSc Applications of Psychology course.
-The information provided is accurate for students entering level 7 in the 2024-25 academic year.
+The information provided is accurate for students entering level 7 in the 2025-26 academic year5.